Home > Scientists > 2022 > James Brady

 -

-Completed honours with a study using EEG to measure neural correlates of attention following mindfulness meditation neurofeedback intervention
+Completed honours with a study using EEG to measure neural correlates of attention following mindfulness meditation neurofeedback intervention.

-Joined Wicking Dementia Research and Education Centre as PhD candidate studying stress, trauma and resilience
+to present: Joined Wicking Dementia Research and Education Centre as PhD candidate studying stress, trauma and resilience

 About James Brady

 As a researcher, I use people’s hair as clues to try and figure out who is performing best when it comes to stress.
 I’m interested in stress because it’s involved in absolutely everything.
-It has a big role to play in what we do, how we feel and – importantly – how we age.
+It has a big role to play in what we do, how we feel and – importantly – how we can stay strong or clever as we get older.

-Being seriously stressed-out is no fun, particularly as we get older.
+Being seriously stressed-out is no fun, particularly if it lasts a long time.
 The goal of my research is to keep us as happy and healthy as possible throughout later life.
 One way to do that is through uncovering the ways that people can cope – and even grow – from stressful experiences.
-Like fresh leaves sprouting from the ashes, I think stress is the secret to staying strong in the face of life’s adversities.